tangentyh/notes-of-tan/javaNotes.md

    - `boolean hasNext()`
    - `void remove()` — remove the element last returned by `next()`
    - `default void forEachRemaining(Consumer<? super E> action)`
+   - `Collections::emptyIterator`

 1. `java.util.Spliterator` — both sequential and parallel data processing, the parallel analogue of an `Iterator`
+   - fail fast
+   - late-binding -- binds to the source of elements at the point of first traversal, first split, or first query for estimated size, rather than at the time the `Spliterator` is created

 1. `java.util.Collection`
    ```java